adlersantos/fnsh/README.md

 ### Demo

-Check out the live demo [here](http://fnsh.herokuapp.com), or you can run the app locally by cloning the repo and running the following (with Ruby, Rails, and Postgres set up):
+Check out the live demo [here](http://fnsh.herokuapp.com), or you can run the app locally by cloning the repo and running the following in the command line (with Ruby, Rails, and Postgres set up):

 ```sh
 $ git clone https://github.com/adlersantos/fnsh.git